AM-AO/Cypress-sample-project-scripts/README.md

 Commands:

-No passwords are saved within the code or repository.
 Passwords can be passed whenever the tests are run by using `CYPRESS_password=password` as a prefix to any cypress command.

 For example, to open the cypress test runner, use`CYPRESS_password=password npx cypress open`